wilsondenq879/Open_Copilot/README.md

 After loading, it is recommended to:

-1. Click the extension icon and verify it can fetch Ollama models
+1. Click the extension icon and verify it can fetch models
-2. Open `Settings` and confirm the Ollama URL is `http://127.0.0.1:11434`
+2. Open `Settings` and confirm either the Ollama URL is `http://127.0.0.1:11434` or the LM Studio URL is `http://127.0.0.1:1234`

 ## UI Guide